 Photo from Yahoo.com article Liz Goodwin and Meredith Shiner via Yahoo Politics

-There will be those among you (including some I count as friends) who are shocked and dismayed by this decision, based on their religious convictions, the "marriage is between one man and one woman" school of thought that relies on status quo extant at the time the Old and New Testaments were written and included in what we now consider the Bible.
+There will be those among you (including some I count as friends) who are shocked and dismayed by this decision, based on their religious convictions, the "marriage is between one man and one woman" school of thought that relies on status quo extant at the time the Old and New Testaments were written and included in what we now consider the Bible, except (oh my) some of the guys in those books didn't limit themselves to one wife.
 It likely won't change your mind for me to point out that the Bible condoned slavery, stoning, and sacrificial offerings. . . none of which we justify today, Old Testament notwithstanding.
 Our understanding of right and wrong, acceptable and intolerable, evolves over time I agree with the Court's decision in this case, which should come as no surprise if you know me.
 I'm (by education and bar membership) a lawyer, even though no longer actively practicing.
 I once was the chair of Women's Legal Defense Fund's employment discrimination counseling committee.
 I went to law school to gain tools to fight discrimination and improve women and children's access to the American court system.
 In case you were wondering, I'm not a lesbian and none of my children are lesbian or gay.
 There's no one currently in my marital future, man or woman or transgender.
 I have no personal stake riding on this decision.

 It's just that social justice matters to me.
 And I consider the matter of same-sex marriage to be an issue of social justice.
 Legal justice, too.